- PhD, Comparative Literature, Princeton University

 - Contemporary World Literature

 I am an Associate Professor in the Department of English.
 My research and teaching interests include international modernism, the practice and theory of translation (with particular attention to modernism and translation), contemporary world literature, and life-writing (from Tacitus to contemporary nonfiction).
-I have just finished a monograph entitled The Authority of Hardship: Travel and Translation from Conrad to Céline.
-I am currently completing a monograph entitled Modernism and Translation: Translation as Co-Creation and beginning another entitled The New Creative Nonfiction and the Memoir.
+I have just finished a monograph entitled The Quest for Authenticity: Literary Travel Writing from the Interwar Years.
+I am currently completing a monograph entitled Modernism and Translation: The Art of Co-Creation and beginning another entitled The New Creative Nonfiction and the Memoir.

 - The Cambridge Companion to Autobiography, co-edited with Maria DiBattista, Cambridge University Press, 2014.